diffix/reference/docs/led-issues.md

 ### Definition of threshold for Low Effect (LE)

 A difficulty with this ideal solution is that we need to decide when a condition or combination is low effect (LE).
-Clearly a condition that affects zero or one AID is LE.
-But what about a condition with two AIDs?
+Clearly a condition that affects zero or one AIDV is LE.
+But what about a condition with two AIDV's?

-Suppose for the sake of argument that we set the LE threshold to be 1 AID, so that a condition with 2 AIDs is not LE (NLE), but a condition with 1 AID is LE.
+Suppose for the sake of argument that we set the LE threshold to be 1 AIDV, so that a condition with 2 AIDV's is not LE (NLE), but a condition with 1 AIDV is LE.
 This now opens a difference attack on the threshold itself.
 The idea here is that the attacker looks for a difference between 1 and 2 users (rather than 0 or 1).

 For instance, suppose that the attacker is able to isolate two users.
 This may not be that hard to do.
 For instance, if the two users are the only two users that are both women and are both age 35 in the CS dept, then the isolating condition would be: